-The Lovat and Tullibardine Shield ,the coveted trophy for the premier choirs’ competition, was inaugurated in 1903 and was first won by Oban Gaelic Choir two years later.
-Since then, we have lifted the trophy no less than 8 times, the last being 1994.
+The Lovat and Tullibardine Shield (the coveted trophy for the premier choirs’ competition) was inaugurated in 1903 and was first won by Oban Gaelic Choir (jointly) two years later.
+Since then, we have lifted the trophy ten times, most recently in 2019 at the Royal National Mòd in Glasgow.

 We in Oban Gaelic Choir aim to do our best to ensure that the Gaelic language and culture survives, through singing, performing and sharing it with others.